Skip to content

 Do internal links pass link equity the same way external links do?

-Internal links pass link equity — often called PageRank or link juice — but the mechanism works differently than external links.
+Internal links pass link equity, often called PageRank or link juice, but the mechanism works differently than external links.
 External links bring authority into your domain from outside.
 Internal links redistribute authority that already exists within your domain.
 A page with many strong external links can pass some of that accumulated authority to other pages through internal links.
 This is why linking internally from your high-authority pages (homepage, high-traffic blog posts) to pages you want to rank carries real SEO value.

 How do I find orphaned pages after a migration?

 Crawl your new site with a tool like Screaming Frog and export the list of all pages the crawler discovers by following links.
 Then compare that list to your XML sitemap.
-Any URL in the sitemap that does not appear in the crawl's page inventory has no internal links pointing to it — it is orphaned.
+Any URL in the sitemap that does not appear in the crawl's page inventory has no internal links pointing to it.
+It is orphaned.
 Screaming Frog also has a dedicated orphan page report if you provide a sitemap file during the crawl setup.
 Fix orphaned pages by adding at least two to three contextually relevant internal links from existing pages that cover related topics.

 Should I update internal link anchor text during a migration?

-Yes, where it can be improved — but do not change anchor text that is already descriptive and keyword-relevant just for the sake of changing it.
+Yes, where it can be improved.
+But do not change anchor text that is already descriptive and keyword-relevant just for the sake of changing it.
 The migration is a good time to replace generic anchor text ("click here," "read more," "this page") with descriptive anchor text that reflects the content of the destination page.
 For your most important pages, audit the anchor text of every internal link pointing to them and make sure it is consistent and topically relevant.
-Avoid over-optimizing by using exact-match keywords as anchor text on every single internal link to a page — vary the phrasing naturally.
+Avoid over-optimizing by using exact-match keywords as anchor text on every single internal link to a page.
+Vary the phrasing naturally.

 How many internal links per page is ideal for SEO?

 There is no universal ideal number.
-The guidance that matters most is that every internal link should be editorially justified — it should help the user navigate to relevant information.
+The guidance that matters most is that every internal link should be editorially justified.
+It should help the user navigate to relevant information.
 Pages with lots of genuinely useful links (like a comprehensive pillar page linking to 20 supporting articles) can have many links without issue.
 What hurts SEO is pages with thin or spammy link lists where quantity is the goal rather than relevance.
 For most content pages, somewhere between three and ten contextual internal links to other pages on your site is a reasonable target.
 Navigation links and footer links are separate from this count.

 What tools can I use to audit internal links on my WordPress site?

-Screaming Frog SEO Spider is the most thorough option — it crawls the site and exports a complete internal link map.
+Screaming Frog SEO Spider is the most thorough option.
+It crawls the site and exports a complete internal link map.
 The free version handles up to 500 URLs; the paid license covers unlimited URLs.
 Ahrefs Site Audit and Semrush Site Audit both offer internal link reporting as part of their broader audit capabilities, and they can also show you which internal links are pointing to redirected or broken URLs.
 For a quick check without installing software, the Google Search Console Links report shows which pages on your site receive the most internal links, though it does not show the specific source URLs of those links.

 Next Steps